International Legion (Ukraine): Thailand

 The Thai government stated that there is no law that bans Thai citizens from volunteering to fight in foreign legions, but they should "consider the potential grave danger as Russian forces pound Ukrainian cities with heavy weapons."

 Over 2,000 pro-democracy activists in Thailand have attempted to sign up to join the International Legion.
 However the Ukrainian embassy in Bangkok did not confirm how many had successfully volunteered for the International Legion.

 On 18 March 2022, Ukrainian chargé d'affaires Oleksandr Lysak spoke to Thai-based reporters in Bangkok and told them that the Ukrainian military has not recruited any Thais to work in the legion.

 Turkey

-Turkey does not have a law that bars foreign fighters, but frequently prosecutes them upon return to Turkey for violating criminal or anti-terror laws.
-The Turkish authorities have not commented on Turkish citizens joining the war in Ukraine.
+According to Article 320 of the Turkish Penal Code, Turkish citizens who enlist for any foreign government without the consent of the Turkish government are punished with imprisonment.

-Turkish news reports have confirmed some Turkish citizens and members of the Turkish diaspora had attempted to join the International legion.
+In 2022, Turkish news reports have confirmed some Turkish citizens and members of the Turkish diaspora had attempted to join the International legion.
 Some Turkish nationals in Ukraine have been turned away from the International Legion.
 A Turkish citizen who has been living in Ukraine said he had signed up for the foreign legion along with 6 other Turkish citizens but they were later rejected.
 He claimed that the Turkish authorities had asked Ukraine not to accept any Turkish citizens into its Foreign Legion.

+In a 2025 interview, a spokesperson for Turkish citizens who fight in the 3rd Battalion stated that no lawsuits have been filed by the Turkish government regarding their enlistment.